 Net Literacy Honor Roll Chapters

 The student volunteers at our chapters have accomplished remarkable achievements.
 Depicted below is a sample of some of the innovative and impactful accomplishments that have touched the lives of thousands of individuals.
 Congratulations to the remarkable student volunteers that have impacted their communities through project based learning coupled with service learning.
-The Net Literacy Honor Roll recognizes the single most impactful initiative undertaken or associated by a school that has had a Net Literacy chapter for more than one year.
+The Net Literacy Honor Roll recognizes the single most initiative undertaken or associated by the top ten school that have had a Net Literacy chapter.
 The “Net Literacy Honor Roll” schools are listed in alphabetical order:

 Arlington Community School – the first school that began repurposing computers in the school after school, using the Computer Connects methodology.
 This program ensured that the families of every Arlington High School student had a computer for use in their home to complete their homework.
 At many chapters, Net Literacy student volunteers assist their high school’s Computer Specialists and classmates by serving as “Net Techs” and providing Tier One troubling shooting support and service to fellow students.
 Here’s a video staring real students about Net Book Safety at Arlington Community School!
 Note – this is a long video so it will take longer to load, especially depending upon your broadband bandwidth connection.
 Sorry.

 New Tech High @ Arsenal Tech – the first school whose student volunteers most contributed to the Community Connects program, speaking at community meetings, serving on the team that built a website for NESCO, a community-based organization that works to increase volunteerism and community improvement, and serving on the team that built websites for local nonprofits without an online presence to help them become more sustainable.

 Brebeuf Jesuit Preparatory School – the school whose leadership helped organize, manage, and led the creation of the Safe Connects program, in collaboration with other Net Literacy chapters at other schools.